netzob/netzob/README.rst

 Functionnal Description
 -----------------------

-Netzob is a complete framework for the reverse engineering of communication protocols.
+**Netzob helps experts to reverse engineering communication protocols.**

 It handles different types of protocols: text protocols (like HTTP and IRC), fixed fields protocols (like IP and TCP) and variable fields